DrWurzeli/ooprog/README.md

 # ooproc
-OOP course at FOM University
+OOP course at FOM University of Applied Sciences for Economics and Management using Java